-FLEX builds knowledge about human trafficking for labour exploitation.
+FLEX builds knowledge about labour exploitation.
 By drawing together experiences of at-risk and affected people and consulting with policymakers and practitioners, our papers and events enhance understanding of the key drivers and solutions to this abuse.

 Key focus areas for knowledge-building have included:

 We know that strong labour protections for all workers, regardless of status, are the first line of defence against exploitation.
 We build decision-makers' and public understanding of how lower level labour abuses connect along a continuum to exploitation.
 Examples include: